ash0080/gun.doc.cn/Bounty.md

 Open Source is great, and inevitably all software will become Open Source (that is, software wants to be free) at some point due to economic pressure over time.
 However, it is clear that because menial tasks do not require creativity and give contributors autonomy, it may be better to reward through monetary means.

- > **Note**: While this may be counterintuitive to "common sense", that we are offering monetary compensation for menial curation but not for feature improvements, scientific research backs this up.
+ > **Note** While this may be counterintuitive to "common sense", that we are offering monetary compensation for menial curation but not for feature improvements, scientific research backs this up.
 Check out the RSA animated explainer talk linked up top.

 How it will work: